-Hilary: We’re a not-for-profit organization, and our vision is to see 100% of Australia’s leadership, potential female, and male equally contributing to our social and economic future.
+Hilary: We’re a not-for-profit organisation, and our vision is to see 100% of Australia’s leadership, potential female, and male equally contributing to our social and economic future.
 Where are we on the path to this vision?
-And what has changed since the 100% project was founded in 2008, by a small group of dedicated professional Australian women?
+And what has changed since The 100% Project was founded in 2008, by a small group of dedicated professional Australian women?
 What have the energy and passion of many people achieved over the past decade, and are we making progress?

 In the context of today’s conversation though, I’m talking to Frances about her role as the founding chair of The 100% Project.
 Welcome Frances and thank you for taking the time to talk with me.